morrownr/88x2bu-20210702/README.md

 Note: If you do not regularly maintain your system by installing updated packages, please do so now and then reboot.
 The rest of the installation will appreciate having a fully up to date system to work with.
-The installation can then be continued with the next step.
+The installation can then be continued with Step 3.

 #### Step 3: Install the required packages (select the option for the OS you are using)